stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 ## Known Issues

-- Some older vectors have inconsistent ID formats (LP-00001 vectors use `test-LP-00001-LP-00001-chunk-X` format)
+- ✅ Fixed: All vectors now have standardized ID formats (16,136 vectors in total)
-- Integration tests fail when expecting the standardized vector ID format for LP-00001
+- ✅ Fixed: Integration tests now verify and pass with standardized vector ID format for all landmarks including LP-00001
-- Need to synchronize vector ID formats between production and test environments
+- ✅ Fixed: Pagination handling now uses proper path parameters instead of query parameters
 - Several Pylance warnings about type annotations remain in the codebase despite mypy passing
 - Some tests fail due to reliance on older model formats that lack required fields in the new models
+- Certain API endpoints (e.g., those with 'A' suffix in landmark IDs) return 404 errors that need handling
+- Pagination boundary errors (404 on pages 11-15) require graceful handling